KellerJordan/kellerjordan.github.io/content/about.md

 ## Keller Jordan

 I'm an AI engineer/researcher at Hive.
-In my job, I've led the development of several models which are now used by many social media platforms.
+I've led the development of several models which are now used by many social media platforms.

 [Twitter](https://twitter.com/kellerjordan0) / [Email](mailto:keller@kellerjordan.com)